UNRWA: Textbook issues

-In 2013 the results of a rigorous study, which also compared Israeli textbooks to PA textbooks, came out.
+In 2013, the results of a rigorous study that also compared Israeli and PA textbooks were released.
 The study was launched by the Council for Religious Institutions in the Holy Land, an interfaith association of Jewish, Christian, and Muslim leaders in Israel and the Occupied Territories.
 The study was overseen by an international Scientific Advisory Panel and funded by the US State Department The Council published a report "Victims of Our Own Narratives?
 Portrayal of the 'Other' in Israeli and Palestinian School Books".
-Most books were found to be factually accurate except, for example, through presenting maps that present the area from the river to the sea as either Palestine or Israel.
-Israeli schoolbooks were deemed superior to Palestinian ones with regard to preparing children for peace, although various depictions of the "other" as enemy occurred in 75% of Israeli, and in 81% of Palestinian textbooks.
+Most books were found to be factually accurate except, for example, in presenting maps that present the area from the river to the sea as either Palestine or Israel.
+Israeli schoolbooks were deemed superior to Palestinian ones with regard to preparing children for peace.
+However, various depictions of the "other" as enemy occurred in 75% of Israeli, and in 81% of Palestinian textbooks.
 The study praised both Israel and the Palestinian Authority for producing textbooks almost completely unblemished by "dehumanizing and demonizing characterizations of the other".
 Yet many troubling examples were given of both sides failing to represent each other in a positive or even adequate way.
 And the problem was more pronounced in PA textbooks.